prytlubomir/TapTron5000/README.md

 # About TapTron5000

-TapTron5000 is multithreading automatic clicker.
+TapTron5000 is a multithread autoclicker.

 # Instalation

-You can install TapTron5000 in 3 different ways:
+You can install TapTron5000 in three ways:
 * Install using `git` in terminal or command line
-* Install using desktop client
+* Install using desktop `GitHub` client
-* Install from archive
+* Install from the archive
 In this section we will look at all three.

 ## Using `git` in terminal